-The amount of time required to notice weight loss depends on various things, explored below.
+The amount of time required to notice weight loss depends on various factors, explored below.

 It’s like this…

-If you lose 5lbs from a weight of 180 lbs, for example, it will be harder to see than a loss of 5lbs from 140lbs.
+If you lose 5lbs from a weight of 180 lbs, it will be less noticeable than a loss of 5lbs from 140lbs.

-It’s also important to know whether you are losing water weight, or fat weight.
+It’s important to know whether you are losing water weight or fat weight.

 But here’s the kicker:

-Research has found that “when you start a low-carbohydrate diet, you deplete the stored glycogen in your muscles” (2).
+Research says that “when you start a low-carbohydrate diet, you deplete the stored glycogen in your muscles” (2).
 This depletion then leads “to excretion of bound water” (3) from the body.